Decoding Quantum Field Theory with Machine Learning: A first physical example: Remote Boundary Sensing

+As a first application of our framework, we will use measurements of a local probe near one end of a cavity ($x \approx 0$) to learn about the location of the boundary at the other end of the cavity ($x\approx L$).

+In this example we will employ the lattice approximation discussed in the previous section.
+That is, the field will be approximated as a finite chain of harmonic oscillators which we will call spatial modes.
+Note from Eq.~\eqref{HPhiUV} that these spatial modes have a nearest-neighbor coupling.
+As we will see, the lattice approximation does not significantly impact the relativistic compliance of our setup.
+Indeed, we will show that, in practice, signals do not propagate superluminally in our lattice.

-{\bf\textit{Boundary Conditions and Thermometry.-}} To simulate a change of boundary condition, we will modify the coupling, $\hat{H}_\text{last}$, of the lattice to the spatial mode farthest from the probe.
-We summarize the modified couplings that we consider in Table \ref{CaseTable}.
+To simulate different positions of the far boundary, we will modify the coupling in Eq.~\eqref{HPhiUV} so that we separate the coupling of the two oscillators furthest from the probe from the rest:

+That is, if there are $N$ harmonic oscillators in the lattice, we will consider modifications to the coupling between oscillator $N$ and oscillator $N-1$.
+We summarize the modified couplings under consideration in Table~\ref{CaseTable}.

+For the first case ($y=1$) we take $\hat{H}_\text{last}$ to be just the same as every other site-to-site coupling, so that the boundary is at the last site of the lattice.
+In the second case ($y=2$) we take $\hat{H}_\text{last}=0$, thus setting the boundary at the second to last site.
+We added a third case ($y=3$) to measure the time that it takes for the probe to detect a perturbation coming from the boundary.
+To do so, we consider a time-dependent coupling between the two last oscillators which turns on at $t=0$.

-In the first two cases, we modify the strength of $\hat{H}_\text{last}$.
-In the third case (signaling) we consider a time-dependent coupling which turns on suddenly at $t=0$.
-In all cases we assume that the field has thermalized to the ground state of its $t<0$ Hamiltonian well before $t=0$.
-In the signaling case we take the last spatial mode to be in an excited state so that its coupling at $t=0$ significantly disturbs the field, sending a noticeable signal.
-In particular, we choose a strongly squeezed state (squeezing of 8 dB).
+In each of these three cases we assume that the field has thermalized to the ground state of its $t<0$ Hamiltonian well before $t=0$.
+Recall that $t=0$ marks the instant when the probe first couples to the field.
+In this example, we take the switching function $\chi(t)$ to be constant for $t>0$.

+In the first two cases the $t\geq0$ field Hamiltonian is exactly the same as the $t<0$ Hamiltonian.
+All that changes at $t=0$ in these cases is that the probe couples to the field at one end of the cavity, $x\approx0$.
+We thus expect disturbances to begin propagating away from $x=0$ beginning at $t=0$.
+In the third case the field Hamiltonian suddenly changes at $t=0$.
+This change is localized around $x\approx L$.
+In this case we thus expect disturbances to begin propagating away from both $x=0$ and $x=L$ beginning at $t=0$.
+In this third case, we take the last spatial mode to be in a highly-squeezed state (8 dB~\cite{Vahlbruch2016}) before $t=0$ so that it produces a notable disturbance when it couples.